betsyg6/betsyg6/README.md

         <p><a href="https://github.com/gh-capstone-team-c/Go.bARk">Repo</a>
         <br />
             <img src="https://media.giphy.com/media/3OL5fgmOef37nkMSnt/giphy.gif" width="100%" alt="Map It!"/>
-        <p>An Augmented Reality Mobile App that allows a user to play with a virtual dog, connect with friends, and earn points for taking care of their dog.</p>
+        <p>An Augmented Reality mobile app that allows a user to play with a virtual dog, connect with friends, and earn points for taking care of their dog.</p>
     </td>
     <td width="33%" valign="top">
       <h3>Map It!</h3>